Ballymaloe Irish Brown Bread

 Robert told me that they mill the flour so it has a coarse texture.
 Other countries, including France, mill flour finely because that’s what people prefer to making their styles of bread.
 At Kells (as well as with other Irish brands), the flour is meant to be used in soda breads, which are popular in Ireland, so it’s less powdery, more granular when you run your fingers through it.
 Also because the flour is stoneground, Robert told me, it gets a slightly roasted flavor from being heated up a bit during the milling process, which gives it that “unique flavor.”
 He also added, proudly – “And of course it’s local Irish wheat!”

 However the good news is that they told me they are going to begin carrying it in 1,5kg bags under the name of their home-baking company, The Little Mill, which will be available next month in Ireland.
-The Ballymaloe flour is Bakers Wholemeal, which doesn’t help much unless you live in Ireland and want to buy it in 25# sacks, but he mentioned that very soon The Little Mill will begin selling it by mail-order.
+The Ballymaloe flour is Bakers Wholemeal, which doesn’t help much unless you live in Ireland and want to buy it in 25# sacks, but The Little Mill is now selling it in smaller bags, in the U.S.

 If you live in the United States, coarse whole-wheat “Irish-style” flour is available from King Arthur Flour.
 When I tested the recipe with the French whole-wheat flour versus the Irish coarsely ground flour, there was no comparison: The Irish flour took the bread to a whole other level and the crumb was just like the loaves at Ballymaloe.
 The bread made with standard whole-wheat flour was just fine, but certainly not as good as the other one.
 The dough with the regular flour was a little bit sticky and stretchy, the one made with Irish flour was shaggy and coarse.
 You can see the texture here.